anoma/namada/documentation/dev/src/explore/design/ledger/ibc.md

     pub tx: &'a Tx,
 }

-// Add implementations to get the prior state for validations in `ibc-rs`
+// Add implementations to get the posterior state for validations in `ibc-rs`
 // ICS 2
 impl ClientReader for Ctx {...}
 // ICS 3